quantumjim/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/000-The_Weird_and_Wonderful_World_of_the_Qubit.rst

-The Weird and Wonderful World of the Qubit
+The Wonderful World of the Qubit
 ==========================================

 .. toctree::